 Faculty Fellows for Diversity & Inclusion in PhD Education

-Two professors, Anita L. DeStefano, PhD and Tyrone Porter, PhD, were hired in 2019 as the inaugural Faculty Fellows for Diversity & Inclusion in PhD Education.
-The pair will work closely with the Associate Provost for Graduate Affairs, the Associate Provost for Diversity & Inclusion, and a soon-to-be-formed advisory group to develop a University-wide strategy for improving recruitment, admission, and retention of underrepresented students in BU PhD programs and for strengthening the inclusiveness of our PhD student community.
-This work will involve coordination and collaboration with BU schools and colleges with doctoral programs and, as appropriate, with individual departments and faculty members.
+Two professors, Anita L. DeStefano, PhD and Simone Gill, PhD serve as the Faculty Fellows for Diversity & Inclusion in PhD Education.
+The pair works closely with the Associate Provost for Graduate Affairs, the Vice President and Associate Provost for Community & Inclusion, and a soon-to-be-formed advisory group to develop a University-wide strategy for improving recruitment, admission, and retention of underrepresented students in BU PhD programs and for strengthening the inclusiveness of our PhD student community.
+This work involves coordination and collaboration with BU schools and colleges with doctoral programs and, as appropriate, with individual departments and faculty members.

 Graduate Medical Sciences Diversity, Equity & Inclusion